NeraSnow/simple_calculator/README.md

 This is a really simple implementation of an arithmetic calculator.

-Complied under Windows 10 using gcc.
+Executable file is complied under Windows 10 using gcc.